canonical/ubuntu-pro-docs/attach-tutorial.rst

 What you’ll need
 ~~~~~~~~~~~~~~~~

-1. An Ubuntu Pro subscription - free or paid - with access to the Ubuntu Pro dashboard ubuntu.com/pro/dashboard already set up.
+1. An Ubuntu Pro subscription - free or paid - with access to the `Ubuntu Pro dashboard <https://ubuntu.com/pro/dashboard>_` already set up.
 If you have not done so, review the steps under Initial account setup https://documentation.ubuntu.com/pro/account-setup/
 2. An Ubuntu machine running any LTS version of Ubuntu from 16.04 onwards
 3. Sudo access
 4. Ubuntu Pro client